 If you have started the college search process, chances are you have probably wondered what percentage of students graduate in four years.
 Although these statistics could explain how effectively universities help their students complete their degrees, admissions offices will only provide you with the number of students completing their degrees in 6 years!
 For any family budgeting for a 4-year degree, an extra two years of college could be incredibly costly.
 Adding more years of college means more out of pocket expenses and less money coming in as well.
 So why is it taking students longer to complete their degree and how can you ensure your student graduates on time?

 College is Taking Students Longer

-Why Extra Years of College Can Be So Expensive
+Why Additional Years of College Can Be So Expensive

-There are many other ways to put your student on the path to graduating in four years.
-Visit My College Planning Team.com and set up a free consultation to come up with a personalized strategy that best serves you and your specific circumstances.
+- There are many other ways to put your student on the path to graduating in 4 years.
+Visit My College Planning Team.com to set up a free consultation and develop a personalized strategy that best serves you and your specific circumstances.

-Finishing college in four years may no longer be the norm, but it’s far from impossible if you and your student plan ahead and remain vigilant.
+Although finishing college in four years may no longer be the norm, it is certainly possible if you plan ahead and remain vigilant.